 The baccalaureate and master's degree programs are accredited by the National League for Nursing.
-State approval is held from the Indiana State Board of Nurses' Registration and Nursing Education.
-The School of Nursing is an agency member of the Council of Baccalaureate and Higher Degree Programs, National League for Nursing.
+Accreditation is held from the Indiana State Board of Nurses' Registration and Nursing Education.
+The School of Nursing is an agency member of the Council of Baccalaureate and Higher Degree Programs and the Council of Associate Degree Programs, National League for Nursing.
 The Medical Center hospital nursing service is an agency member of the Council of Hospital and Related Institutional Nursing Service, National League for Nursing.